andreasnonslid/andreasnonslid/README.md

 # Hi there, I'm Andreas Nonslid Håvardsen👋

-I'm an Embedded Engineer specializing in C and C++.
-I love optimizing my workflow, development setup and tooling.
+I'm an Embedded Engineer working with C and C++.
 Here's a bit about me:

 ## My projects typically use
 - C / C++ (w/ CMake)